 Q. What is the value of Health Aspects of Plumbing for regulators?

-HAP is written so that regulators posses the basic ability to draft and implement a regulatory system that provides for the basis for public health and safety.
+HAP is written so that regulators possess the basic ability to draft and implement a regulatory system that provides for the basis for public health and safety.
 HAP also provides guidelines enabling regulators to regulate all sectors of the plumbing industry - that is to say designers, contractors, inspectors, and manufacturers of plumbing products.
 Its this regulatory system that serves as the backbone in regulating all levels of plumbing system application

 Q. What is the value of this guide for the research community?